Understanding and caring for your skin during menopause

 Itching and Dry Skin

 One of the most frequent complaints among perimenopausal and menopausal women is itching and dry skin.
-Estrogen, an essential hormone throughout our whole body, plays a crucial role in maintaining the skin's natural hydration mechanisms.
+Estrogen, an essential hormone throughout our whole body, plays a crucial role in maintaining the skin’s natural hydration mechanisms.
 It promotes the production of ceramides, natural hyaluronic acid, and sebum, which help retain moisture.
-However, with declining estrogen levels, these substances become scarce, leading to increased water evaporation and resulting in dry and scaly skin.
+However, with declining oestrogen levels, these substances become scarce, leading to increased water evaporation and resulting in skin dryness, dry and itchy skin, and scaling.
+These changes can result in estrogen deficient skin, which is more prone to dryness and irritation.

 What you can do: